 Dogs that have food, dirt, or even water on their faces may rub them on something to wipe it off.
 This may be after a meal, playing outside in the yard, or after a bath or swim.
 If a dog is rubbing its face for this reason there is no cause for concern but the dog may need a little assistance in wiping its face off.

 A bad tooth or other mouth pain could cause a dog to rub its face on something in an effort to ease the pain.
+Dogs with dental pain may eat less, only want to eat soft food, or only chew on one side of their mouth.
 Bad breath, bloody saliva and repetitive licking of the lips are other signs that may go along with face rubbing in a dog that needs a tooth extracted.
-Some bad teeth may eventually fall out on their own but they cause an infection that can affect organ function and pain if not addressed.
+Some bad teeth may eventually fall out on their own but this can take months or years and the dog is in significant pain in the mean time.
+Loose and broken teeth can also cause an infection that can affect organ function if not addressed.
 Diseased teeth need to be extracted by a veterinarian so medical attention is warranted if this is the reason for a dog to be rubbing its face.

 Brain tumors are thankfully not as common of a reason for a dog to rub its face on something but it is still a possibility.
 Brain tumors can put pressure on the brain and be painful or uncomfortable.
 Dogs with brain tumors are often seen head pressing against the wall or rubbing their head because of this discomfort.
+Seizures and behavioral changes may also accompany brain tumors.
 If a brain tumor is suspected in a dog it should be examined by a veterinarian.

 Something Smells Good